mne-tools/mne-bids-pipeline/README.md

 # 0 Credits

-This example pipeline for MEG/EEG data processing with MNE python was build jointly by the [Cognition and Brain Dynamics Team] (https://brainthemind.com/) and the [MNE Python Team](https://martinos.org/mne/stable/index.html), based on scripts originally developed for this publication:
+This example pipeline for MEG/EEG data processing with MNE python was build jointly by the [Cognition and Brain Dynamics Team](https://brainthemind.com/) and the [MNE Python Team](https://martinos.org/mne/stable/index.html), based on scripts originally developed for this publication:

-Jas, M., Larson, E., Engemann, D. A., Leppäkangas, J., Taulu, S., Hämäläinen, M., & Gramfort, A. (2018).
-A reproducible MEG/EEG group study with the MNE software: recommendations, quality assessments, and good practices.
+	M. Jas, E. Larson, D. A. Engemann, J. Leppäkangas, S. Taulu, M. Hämäläinen
+	A. Gramfort (2018).
+A reproducible MEG/EEG group study with the MNE
+	software: recommendations, quality assessments, and good practices.
 	Frontiers in neuroscience, 12.

 # 1 Make sure MNE-python is installed